EngreitzLab/gene_network_evaluation/README.md

 A few examples of such models are [cNMF](https://github.com/dylkot/cNMF), [LDVAE](https://docs.scvi-tools.org/en/stable/user_guide/models/linearscvi.html), [f-scLVM](https://github.com/scfurl/f-scLVM).
 More advanced models consider additional inputs or work on multi-omic data such as [Spectra](https://github.com/dpeerlab/spectra/), [muVI](https://github.com/MLO-lab/MuVI).

-# Evaluating the biological basis of learnt programs
-The goal is to develop evaluation criteria covering various technical and biological facets for programs inferred from these models.
-This process includes both coming up with a concept and then an implementation.
-A list of implemented or planned criteria can be found below.
+### Gene regulatory network inference

+Gene regulatory networks are tri-partite graphs connecting transcription factors (TFs) - candidate regulatory elements (CREs) - genes.
+Such methods aim to model the regulatory process governing gene expression and are typically trained using expression and genomic data together.
+Examples of such methods are [SCENIC+](https://doi.org/10.1038/s41592-023-01938-4).

+### Enhancer-gene linking

+Enhancer-gene linking methods aim to identify and link enhancer sequences to genes.
+The methods require genomic data such as ATACseq. but may integrate expression data as well.
+The methods aim to quantify the regulatory impact of enhancer sequences on downstream genes (and gene expression).
+Examples of such methods are [scE2G](https://github.com/EngreitzLab/sc-E2G), [ABC](https://www.nature.com/articles/s41588-019-0538-0) and [Enhlink](https://www.biorxiv.org/content/10.1101/2023.05.11.540453v1).

-# Structure of the evaluation pipeline
+## Structure of the evaluation pipeline
-* Single-cell omics data and program scores are stored in the mudata format (see [mudata documentation](https://mudata.readthedocs.io/en/latest/)).
+* Single-cell omics data and outputs from computational inference are stored in the mudata format (see [mudata documentation](https://mudata.readthedocs.io/en/latest/)).
-* <ins>Templates for implementing methods or evaluations can be found in **src/evaluation/** or **src/inference/program_methods/**
+* Templates for implementing evaluations or method-wrappers can be found in ```src/evaluation/``` and ```src/inference/``` respectively.
+* Evaluations and methods implemented under ```src/``` are stitched together in an evaluation pipeline ```smk/```

 ![image](https://github.com/EngreitzLab/gene_program_evaluation/assets/25486108/eb14e159-de07-47bd-87d4-12d5b94102fa)

+### Evaluating the biological basis of inferred gene programs

 | Criterion    | Implementation | External resource | Interpretation | Caveats |
 | -------- | ------- | -------- | ------- | ------- |